 As a membership organization, TNNA offers you, the needlearts professional, the opportunity to take an active role in shaping our industry.
 The association's structure has been created to enable people from all the needlearts disciplines to come together, voice their needs, opinions and concerns, and help mold a successful future.

-- Board of Directors The Board of Directors is made up of nine Wholesale Members, the Immediate Past President, Product Segment Chairs, and Retail Council Chair.
+- The Board of Directors is made up of nine Wholesale Members, the Immediate Past President, Product Segment Chairs, and Retail Council Chair.

 - Bylaw Committee